toddfoster/sharedprayers/content/daily/intheearlyevening.md

 ---
-title: Daily Devotions --- In the Early Evening
+title: In the Early Evening
 date: 2020-04-15
 ---
+# Daily Devotions --- In the Early Evening
 _according to the Book of Common Prayer (p.
 139)_

 ------------